deskoh/feathers-authentication-oidc/README.md

 The [Best Current Practice (BCP) for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-07) (e.g. Single-Page-Applications / SPA) recommends using Authorization Code Flow with PKCE.
 The SPA will act as a public OAuth Client to access protected resource (Feathers services) using JWT (ID Token as per OIDC specifications or Access Token if it also a JWT) issued by OIDC Provider.
 This differs from  the built-in [OAuthStrategy](https://docs.feathersjs.com/api/authentication/oauth.html#oauthstrategy) where Feathers acts as a server-side confidential client.

-> IMPORTANT: It is assumed that this strategy is not used together with Feathers built-in JwtStrategy.
-See the [caveats](#usage-with-jwtstrategy) if both strategies are to be used together.
+> IMPORTANT: See the [caveats](#usage-with-feathers-built-in-jwtstrategy) if this strategy is used together with Feathers built-in JwtStrategy

 ## Installation